Real-Time Sync: From HTTP to Reactive Backends

 Migration Strategy

-Advantages: No big-bang risk, continuous value creation, rollback possible at any time.
+Advantages: no big-bang risk, value delivered continuously, rollback possible at any point.

-Offline Support: Hybrid solutions with local state management (LocalStorage, IndexedDB) and sync-on-reconnect are possible, but require additional implementation.
+Offline support: hybrid setups with local state management (LocalStorage, IndexedDB) and sync-on-reconnect are possible, but take extra work to build.

 Conclusion and Recommendation